hra calculator how to calculate hra benefit in minutes

 Additional Tax Saving Investments

-While HRA is a good allowance to help you save tax.
+HRA is a good allowance that helps you save tax.
 But the fact is, you are spending a lot of money to save a small sum in taxes.
 In other words, despite the tax savings, you are not building any assets for your future.

 i.
 Deduction of up to Rs 2 lakhs on interest paid